STARS Inclusive Adolescent Education Program

 Today's high schools are increasingly complex environments, with higher standards for teaching and learning, increased student diversity, the inclusion of students with disabilities in general education classes, and heightened public awareness of issues of school safety and community.

-The Pace University School of Education is launching a new program in Fall 2013 for career changers and non-education degree holders looking to embark on a rewarding and fulfilling career in teaching high school.
+The Pace University School of Education has launched a new program for career changers and non-education degree holders looking to embark on a rewarding and fulfilling career in teaching high school.
 The MST in Inclusive Adolescent Education, also known as the STARS (Skilled Teachers Achieving Results for Students) Program, is a distinctive program that prepares educators to teach high school students with and without disabilities.

 The STARS Inclusive Adolescent Education Program was developed with a $1.2 million grant from the U.S. Department of Education’s Office of Special Education Programs by School of Education Professors and Co-PIs Leslie Soodak, PhD, and Roberta Wiener, EdD, and is based on in-depth research.
 Drs.
 Soodak and Wiener were leaders of a program development effort that involved a large number of School of Education adolescent and special education faculty.
 The STARS Inclusive Adolescent Education Program is the first truly integrated program of its kind in the metropolitan area, and is one of few fully integrated inclusive secondary teacher education programs nationally.